Wayne Dehart

 Wayne Dehart is an American film, stage and television actor.
-He is known for playing Mack in the 1993 film A Perfect World.
+He is best known for playing Mack in the 1993 film A Perfect World.

-Career

-Dehart appeared on films such as RoboCop 2, They Still Call Me Bruce, Dark Angel, The Stars Fell on Henrietta, The Peanut Butter Falcon and Looper.
+Dehart appeared in films such as RoboCop 2, They Still Call Me Bruce, Dark Angel, The Stars Fell on Henrietta, The Peanut Butter Falcon and Looper.
 He also guest-starred in television programs including Walker, Texas Ranger, Tropical Cop Tales (8 episodes), Hap and Leonard, Houston Knights, Prison Break and Breaking Bad (in the episode "Blood Money").
+In 1991, he appeared in the stage play Driving Miss Daisy.